Graduate student research travel grant

 Instructions for applying

-Letters of application should be submitted by January 31, 2017 to International Programs, B75 Mann Library -- marked Attn: Sr. Associate Director.
+Letters of application should be submitted by December 20, 2017 to International Programs, B75 Mann Library -- marked Attn: Sr. Associate Director.
 Electronic copies may be sent to Denise Percey at firstname.lastname@example.org.
-Applicants should clearly indicate that they are applying for the AWARE travel grant (for further information see the attached letter).
+Applicants should clearly indicate that they are applying for the AWARE travel grant – see this flyer for more details.
 The Sr. Associate Director will be coordinating the review process.
-Awards will be announced by March 01, 2017.
+Awards will be announced by Feb 01, 2018.

 - Be in the form of a letter, not over two pages in length